carmenbianca/report-liferay/plan.md

 every single feature.
 The test suite is run regularly to guarantee that no new bugs have been introduced.

-Test-driven development as a methodology does not mix well with upfront design.
+Test-driven development as a methodology does not mix well with up-front design.
 Writing the tests *is* the design process.
 For this reason, the up-front design will be high-level rather than low-level.
 This allows a lot of flexibility while still providing some structure.